zorbash/zorbash.github.com/content/post/debugging-elixir-applications.md

 The boot script (in our case `./_build/prod/rel/example`) is created from [boot.eex][distillery-boot-template]) supports a variety of options supplied as env vars.
 A very useful one for debugging is `DEBUG_BOOT`.
-You can set it to true to enable verbose output of the commands being executed by the script.
-Example:
+You can set it to `true` to enable verbose output of the commands being executed by the script.

 ```elixir
 DEBUG_BOOT=true ./_build/prod/rel/example remote_console